lingrino/glen/README.md

 Flags:
-  -k, --api-key string       Your GitLab API key, if not set as a GITLAB_TOKEN environment variable (default "GITLAB_TOKEN") -d, --directory string     The directory where you're git repo lives.
+  -k, --api-key string       Your GitLab API key, if not set as a GITLAB_TOKEN environment variable (default "GITLAB_TOKEN") -d, --directory string     The directory where your git repo lives.
 Defaults to your current working directory (default ".")
   -g, --group-only           Set group to true to get only variables from the parent groups.
-  -h, --help                 help for glen
+  -h, --help                 Help for glen
   -o, --output string        One of 'export', 'json', 'table'.
 Default 'export', which can be executed to export variables (default "export")
   -r, --recurse              Set recurse to true if you want to include the variables of the parent groups -n, --remote-name string   Name of the GitLab remote in your git repo.
 Defaults to 'origin' (default "origin")